Learn how to measure EDI in the workplace

 Implementation Strategies

-Start with assessment.
+Start with an assessment.
 Before making changes, understand your current position on both EDI metrics and behavioural distribution.
 This provides a crucial baseline.
 Many organisations we work with are surprised to discover behavioural homogeneity in teams they thought were diverse.

 Develop integrated training.
 Rather than treating these as separate initiatives, create learning experiences that connect EDI principles with behavioural understanding.
 For example, when exploring unconscious bias, examine how behavioural preferences might influence perceptions of different groups.